My name is Justin Wernick, and this is my personal website that I've put together to hold my blog and showcase my personal projects.

 You can find my detailed CV here.

-Follow me on Twitter, Mastodon, or GitHub.
+Follow me on Twitter, or Mastodon.

 The views on this website are my own and do not reflect those of my employer, my clients, my family, my dog, or anyone else who associates with me.